 - Don’t change diapers unless they’re dirty or very wet.
 Consider going up one diaper size at night to account for that.

 - Feed them and put them back to bed as soon as you can.

 When all else fails…

 Sleep Regression can be a very difficult transition for parents and babies.
 When your little one fights sleep and ends up grumpy and irritable all day and all night, it is exhausting for everyone.

-And take comfort in the fact that your baby will eventually learn how to roll over and sleep on their own.
+And, take comfort in the fact that your baby will eventually learn how to roll over and sleep on his or her own.
 Your patience with teaching good sleep habits will eventually pay off.

 I wish more people knew about this, and that it’s normal; not something caused by breasfeeding and thus a baby should quit to get better sleep!
 The grief I had over sticking to my guns and going with the flow of my children.
 If I could have had an article to share about it, I certainly would have!
 Thanks for sharing!

 Will baby go back to normal sleeping habits?